SatvikPurohit/FileUploadSystem/README.md

 GET /api/download?docId=ID
 ```

-## Debug mode
+## debug

-See what's happening:
+see what's happening:
 ```bash
 DEBUG=prisma:* npm run dev
 ```

-Check TypeScript errors:
+find typescript errors:
 ```bash
 npm run type-check
 ```

-## License
+## license

-Use it.
-Learn from it.
-Build on it.
-No restrictions.
+do whatever. learn from it. steal the code. i don't care.

-## Questions?
+## questions?

-This is a learning project.
-If something doesn't work or is confusing, feel free to check the code or ask for help.
+it's a learning project. if it breaks or doesn't make sense, look at the code or just... figure it out. that's the fun part.